microsoft/vscode-docs/docs/editor/profiles.md

 ### Partial Profile

-A partial profile allows you to customize only a subset of configurations (Settings, Keyboard Shortcuts, Snippets, Tasks & Extensions) and use the rest of the configurations from the Default Profile.
-For example, you can create a Profile with all configurations except for Keyboard Shortcuts, and VS Code will apply the keyboard shortcuts from the Default Profile when this Profile is active.
+A partial profile allows you to customize only a subset of configurations (settings, keyboard shortcuts, snippets, tasks and extensions) and use the rest of the configurations from the Default Profile.
+For example, you can create a profile with all configurations except for keyboard shortcuts, and VS Code will apply the keyboard shortcuts from the Default Profile when this profile is active.

 ![Create Partial Profile Dialog](images/profiles/create-partial-profile-dialog.png)